canada-ca/design-system/architecture/organizing-content.md

 <h2 id="state">Content types and content states</h2>
 <h3>Content types</h3>
 <p>A content type is a unique element describing the nature of the page content.</p>
-<p>Use the <a href="https://www.canada.ca/en/government/about/design-system/topic-tree-content-types.html#types">Canada.ca  content type list</a>, a common taxonomy, to classify and filter large lists of content based on content type. </p>
+<p>Use the <a href="{{ site.urlcanadaca }}/en/government/about/design-system/topic-tree-content-types.html#types">Canada.ca  content type list</a>, a common taxonomy, to classify and filter large lists of content based on content type. </p>
 <h3>Content states</h3>
 <p>There are 3 content states for content published on Canada.ca: </p>
 <ol>